Darksiders II: Plot

 Darksiders II is parallel to the previous game.
-The Four Horsemen - War, Strife, Fury, and Death, the player character - are the last of the Nephilim, cursed fusions of angels and demons who waged war on all Creation for a place to live.
-To preserve the balance of the Universe, the Four received power from the Charred Council in exchange for slaughtering their kin.
-Death personally cut down the last of their brethren, Absalom, the first Nephilim; however, he secretly preserved the souls of the Nephilim in an amulet, defying the Council, and gave it to the Keeper of Secrets, known as the Crowfather, for safekeeping.
+The Four Horsemen of the Apocalypse - War, Strife, Fury, and Death, the player character - are the last of the Nephilim, cursed fusions of angels and demons who waged war on all Creation for a place to live.
+To preserve the balance of the universe, the Four received power from the Charred Council in exchange for slaughtering their kin.
+Death personally cut down the last of their brethren, Absalom, the first Nephilim, but he secretly preserved the souls of the Nephilim in an amulet, defying the Council, and gave it to the Keeper of Secrets, known as the Crowfather, for safekeeping.

-While War is charged with his crimes, Death, sure of his brother's innocence, sets out to erase his brother's 'crime' and resurrect humanity.
+While War is charged with his crimes of starting the Apocalypse early and dooming mankind to extinction, Death, sure of his brother's innocence, sets out to erase his brother's 'crime' and resurrect humanity.
 He first travels to the Icy Veil to seek the Crowfather for proof of War's innocence and a way to restore Earth.
 The Crowfather tells Death to go to the Tree of Life, and demands that Death take back the amulet.
 When Death refuses, the Crowfather attacks him in the shape of War.
 Death kills the Crowfather, who shatters the amulet and embeds the fragments in the Horseman's chest before sending him into a portal.

-Death wakes up in the Forge Lands, a world populated by the Makers, physically imposing beings who are the Architects of Creation.
-He learns that their world, and many others, has been overrun with Corruption, a dark force that has blocked off the Tree of Life and has taken over many of the Makers' constructs, among which a massive Guardian made to combat the Corruption.
+Death wakes up in the Forge Lands, a world populated by the Makers, physically imposing beings who are the architects of Creation.
+He learns that their world, like many others, has been overrun with Corruption, a dark force that has blocked off the Tree of Life and has taken over many of the Makers' constructs, among which a massive Guardian made to combat the Corruption.
 With the help of a Maker named Karn, Death reaches the tainted Guardian and destroys it, allowing it to be reassembled free of Corruption.
 The Guardian clears the path to the Tree of Life, which allows Death to reach his goal.
 Upon reaching the entrance, however, Death is seized by Corruption and dragged into the Tree.
-There, Death is accosted by the shadowy form of Absalom, whose hatred birthed the Corruption.
+There, Death is accosted by the shadowy form of Absalom, whose hatred of Death's betrayal birthed the Corruption.